Aandri99/knowladgebase/13_DAC_doc.rst

 	:name: R-2R DAC schematic
 	:align: center

-You will immediately notice that a R-2R resistor ladder consists of only two sizes of resistors, R and 2R.
-This also explains the network’s name.
-I skipped drawing switches for simplicity’s sake.
-In practice places marked with bits b0 through b4 would connect to GND or Uref.
-But how does this resistor ladder behave as a DAC?
-Depending on how trustworthy you consider me to be, you may accept my claim that output voltage is calculated as such:
+The R-2R resistor ladder is named after the two sizes of resistors it uses, R and 2R.
+The switches are omitted for simplicity in the diagram.
+In a practical implementation, the inputs marked with bits b0 through b4 would be connected to either GND or Uref.
+But how does this resistor ladder function as a DAC?
+The output voltage can be calculated as follows:

 	.. math:: U_{out} = U_{ref} \cdot (b_0 /2 + b_1 / 4 + n_2 / 8 + b_3 / 16)

-Or you can use superposition in conjunction with Thevenin’s theorem to verify my claim.
+Or you can use superposition in conjunction with Thevenin’s theorem to verify.
 A harder alternative would be to use superposition and brute force, but I won’t try to stop you.
 Unlike the binary weighted DAC that we explored before, a R-2R network does not need an amplifier to output a voltage.
 Keep in mind though that a buffer is still required for driving low impedance loads.
 In spite of that we might sometimes want to use an amplifier.
 If we selected an inverting amplifier, knowing the networks output resistance is essential.
 A nice property of a R-2R ladder: it “folds” down on itself.

 .. image:: img/13_R2R_simplifications.png